 The links list Interface name shall be “oic.if.ll”.

-If specified in a request (usually in the request header), the serialization in the response shall be in the format expected in the request.

 In response to a RETRIEVE request on the “links list” Interface, the URIs of the referenced Resources shall be returned as a URI reference.

 If there are no links present in a Resource, then an empty list shall be returned.

 The Representation determined by this Interface depends on the requesting Client.
-For a Client that includes an OCF-Accept-Content-Format-Version option as defined in section 12.2.5 in the request the response only includes the Property Value of the “links” Property, hence a Collection or /oic/res response with oic.if.ll is an array of OCF Links.
+For a Client that includes an OCF-Accept-Content-Format-Version option as defined in section 12.2.5 in the request the response only includes the Property value(s) of the Property(-ies) that are arrays of Links, hence a Collection or /oic/res response with oic.if.ll is an array of Links.
 For a Client that does not include an OCF-Accept-Content-Format-Version option the response is as defined in E.5.

 Example: “links list” Interface